 - Adhesive capsulitis (also known as frozen shoulder) is a syndrome defined as idiopathic restriction of shoulder movement that is usually painful at onset.
 Secondary causes include alteration of the supporting structures of and around the shoulder, and autoimmune, endocrine or other systemic diseases.
 The three defined stages of this condition are the painful stage, the adhesive stage and the recovery stage.

-Bursitis: inflammation of a bursa.
-A bursa is a small fluid-filled sac that acts as a cushion between bone and soft tissue (muscles, tendons and skin).
-A bursa (plural bursae) reduces friction and assists joint movement.
+Bursopathy: Disease involving a bursa, a closed fluid-filled sac that supplies a gliding surface to reduce friction between tissues of the body.
+Bursopathy includes inflammation of a bursa (bursitis).
 In your shoulder the bursa that sits between the rotator cuff tendon and the bony tip of the shoulder (acromion) can become inflamed, most commonly with repetitive movements.

 Injuries and sprains